This topic describes how to configure a table to display query results.

-Tables are the most common method to sort and display data for quick reference and analysis.
-All search and analytics results in Log Service can be rendered by using visualized charts.
-The query results are displayed in a table by default.
+Tables are used to sort and display data for quick reference and analysis.
+All query results that match specified query statements can be rendered into visualized charts.
+By default, the query results are displayed in a table.

 - Table header

-- The number of rows is computed based on the number of log entries in the specified
+- The number of rows is calculated based on the number of log entries in a specified

 time range.
 The default clause is